 From a mathematic standpoint, you'll eventually pay off your credit card balance as long as your total monthly purchases (plus fees and interest) are smaller than your monthly payment.
 Even then, it will still take longer to pay off your balance than if you just stopped using your credit cards.
 In the previous example, you could pay off the $1,000 balance in just 11 months with $100 monthly payments and no purchases or additional fees.

-Avoid Relying on Your Credit Cards for Any Purchases
+How to Avoid Relying on Credit

 That means keeping your spending below your income so you're not forced to use your credit card to make ends meet.
 This may mean closing your credit card so you won't be tempted to use it.
 Closing a credit card with a balance can affect your credit score in the short-term, over time, reducing your credit card balance is better for your credit.
 Your credit score will rebound as you pay off your balance.